 I hear it all the time from self-proclaimed problem spenders: “I wish I could just be better with my money!” as they carry on with their self-destructive habits.
 To that I say: there’s not a magic pill solution to becoming better with your money.
 It’ll never be easy in the sense that one day it’ll be something that magically “comes naturally to you” with all the flowers and rainbows, and you’ll be skipping through life happily.
 Making better decisions in life is often not done with ease, but something we consciously choose to do in spite of those uncomfortable impulses.
 It is up to you as an individual to learn to prioritize your sanity and mental health over temporary reward, as for every purchase you make that puts you in a bind is a purchase you make in exchange of your sanity and health.

 How do I maintain frugality?
 I think about the consequences of NOT being frugal and the manners in which I pay every time I make poor decisions.
 I used to have an addiction to tattoos and jewelry and would easily blow away thousands per month if left to my own devices.
-However, I have learned to resist to these impulses because I know I will pay for it later in stress and anxiety, and I know stress and anxiety to be one of my biggest triggers for desperation.
+However, I have learned to resist to these impulses because I know I will pay for it later in stress and anxiety.

 Understand that patience and giving up immediate luxury is the key to long-term reward.